imrafaelmerino/vertx-mongo-values/docs/README.md

 different events that belongs to the same transaction.
 Go to the [vertx-effect doc](https://vertx.effect.imrafaelmerino.dev/#events) for further details.

+### <a name="jfr"><a/> JFR support
+Since vertx-effect supports JFR, all the verticle messages have an associated event and can be visualized using Java Mission Control.

+Fields of a verticle message event:

+    - address: Address of the Verticle where the message is sent to
+    - result: SUCCESS OR FAILURE, dependening on what the caller receives
+    - failure code: In case the failure is a ReplyException, it's the failure code
+    - failure type: In case the failure is a ReplyException, it's the failure type
+    - failure message: In case the failure is a ReplyException, it's the failure message
+    - exception class: In case the failure is not a ReplyException, it's the exception class name
+    - exception message: In case the failure is not a ReplyException, it's the exception message
+    - duration: time since the message is sent until the response is received

 ## <a name="requirements"><a/> Requirements